-- 1. The Board shall exercise general control over the College, keep separate records and minutes, establish policy governing the College and adopt reasonable rules, regulations or by-laws to carry out the provisions of the State law. - 2.
+- 1. The Board shall exercise general control over the College, keep separate records and minutes, establish policy governing the College and adopt reasonable rules, regulations or bylaws to carry out the provisions of the State law. (§16-103) - 2.
 The Board shall review the philosophy, mission, and objectives of the College at appropriate intervals and assist the staff in making desired changes. - 3.
-The Board may adopt a corporate seal, if desired, and be charged with its keeping. - 4.
-The Board shall ensure that comprehensive and continuous short and long-range institutional assessment and planning occurs. - 5.
+The Board shall ensure that comprehensive and continuous short and long-range institutional assessment and planning occurs. - 4.
 The Board shall review on appropriate intervals the outcomes evaluations of all the College's major programs and services.